 Mann's Smokehouse: A longtime Austin BBQ joint on the North side of town.
 You can get all the regular meats, plus Frito pie and a long list of comfort side items.
 Recommended orders: pork ribs, pulled pork, and you-pick-em sides.

-Micklethwait Craft Meats: One of the newer BBQ options east of I-35.
-Winner of this year's Austin Chronicle beef-rib contest.
+Micklethwait Craft Meats: One of the BBQ options east of I-35.
+Winner of last year's Austin Chronicle beef-rib contest.
 Folks line up daily and watch the chalkboard menu to see what's sold out and what's being added after coming out of the smoker.
 Recommended order: brisket, beef ribs, potato salad, jalapeno-cheese grits.

 PoK-e-Jo's: With 5 locations in the Austin area, you're not far from the joint whose BBQ is the BBQ you'll find at UT football games.
 Hit up the Brodie Oaks location for their new "straight-cut" brisket.
 Hopefully, the location you visit will have their broccoli-rice-cheese casserole.
 Recommended orders: brisket, turkey, pork ribs, and BCR casserole